C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 <!-- briefing-teacher -->

-Requirements:
+#### Requirements

-strong WIFI, accesso to Ranke.2, computer or laptop, application on laptop or computer to view video, account for timeline,
+Fast WIFI connection, access to Ranke.2, computer or laptop, application on laptop or computer to view video, account on Tiki-Toki for timeline.

-Learning outcomes:
+#### Learning outcomes

-learning to place a historical source, its creation, form and appearance into a broader societal context, learning the basic principle of an online timeline, learning to deal with intellectual property rights
+Learning to place a historical source, its creation, form and appearance into a broader societal context, learning the basic principle of an online timeline, learning to deal with intellectual property rights

-Reading/viewing  suggestions:
+#### Reading/viewing  suggestions

-For an overview of learning goals that can be achieved through creating digital timelines click here: https://cft.vanderbilt.edu/guides-sub-pages/digital-timelines/
+For an overview of learning goals that can be achieved through creating digital timelines, see [Vanderbilt guide]( https://cft.vanderbilt.edu/guides-sub-pages/digital-timelines/)

-For assessing the pros and cons of different tools for creating timelines click here: https://docs.google.com/document/d/1uprzcDAFaCgK_1TB-A4QxkUjWIMrkWZOG6kAXQdhdDg/edit
+For assessing the pros and cons of different tools for creating timelines, [follow this guide](https://docs.google.com/document/d/1uprzcDAFaCgK_1TB-A4QxkUjWIMrkWZOG6kAXQdhdDg/edit)

-Link to Tutorial for creating Timeline with Tiki-Toki: https://drive.google.com/drive/folders/1sV1BRipvgPlv0NZpiMLErfcPs3L1AOvy
+Link to [Tutorial](https://drive.google.com/drive/folders/1sV1BRipvgPlv0NZpiMLErfcPs3L1AOvy) for creating Timeline with Tiki-Toki.

 Tiki-Toki gives you the possibility of upgrading your account to a teacher’s account (125 $ a year), unlocking the “group edit” feature for you and your students.
 The teacher’s account will provide the teacher with new features and several account keys for the students.